 Spring (March-June) is the best time to visit Savannah because of the spring colors that light up the picturesque streets.
 The temperatures are also perfect sweater weather at this time of year.

-I hope you loved reading my post and found the perfect place where to stay in Savannah!
+I hope you loved reading my post and learned more about the different parts of Savannah where you can stay!
 Though the city is small compared to other cities of giant US states like Los Angeles, CA, it still has plenty of sights to see.

 In this post, I have covered the top 4 areas for every type of traveler.
 There really is something for everyone in this beautiful city full of historic inns.